 - 1. An applicant proposing to provide fixed-site MRI services shall demonstrate that sufficient need exists for a minimum of two thousand, five hundred (2,500) procedures per year by the end of the second year of operation; - 2.
 An applicant proposing to provide mobile MRI services shall demonstrate that sufficient need exists for that unit to perform a minimum of one thousand, eight hundred-fifty (1,850) procedures, within the Commonwealth, per year by the end of the second year of operation; - 3.
-The applicant shall demonstrate that fixed-site MRI services are not being provided by another licensed or certificate of need approved provider within a five (5) mile radius of the proposed site; and, - 4.
+Notwithstanding criteria 1, 2 or 5, an application to establish MRI services shall be consistent with this Plan if: - a.
+The proposed unit would be used under formalized, written agreements with a qualified academic medical center and that as a result of teaching services provided there would be additional time spent with each patient during the performance of the MRI procedure which would prevent the provider from performing the requisite minimum number of procedures for that type of MRI unit; - b.
+The proposed unit would be used solely for pediatric patients or patients that require full sedation in order for the procedure to be performed; or

+- c.
+The proposed unit would be used primarily during intraoperative procedures. - 4.
 The applicant shall certify and be capable of demonstrating that the proposed equipment to be used in conjunction with the procedures is safe and effective including the following: - a.
 The United States Food and Drug Administration (FDA) has certified the proposed equipment for clinical use; - b.
 The physical setting at which the procedures are to be performed conforms to applicable federal standards, manufacturer's specifications and licensing agencies' requirements; - c.
 Only qualified, trained personnel shall be allowed to operate the equipment; - d.
-A licensed, board certified radiologist or other licensed physician demonstrating experience and training in the provision of MRI services shall supervise all non-employee personnel and interpret all scans performed;

-- e.
-If the equipment is to be leased or otherwise acquired on a contractual basis, there are no fixed or minimum volume requirements; - f.
+A licensed, board certified radiologist or other licensed physician demonstrating experience and training in the provision of MRI services shall supervise all non-employee personnel and interpret all scans performed; - e.
+If the equipment is to be leased or otherwise acquired on a contractual basis, the lease or contract does not require that a specific minimum number of procedures be performed; - f.
 The procedures are medically necessary and will not unnecessarily duplicate other services; and - g.
 Sufficient protocols exist to address any emergencies associated with the provision of the proposed services. - 5.
-Notwithstanding criterion 1, 2 & 3, applications proposing to establish MRI services shall be considered consistent with this Plan if the applicant is an academic medical center and/or hospital; - 6.
-Notwithstanding criteria 3, applications proposing to establish MRI services shall be considered consistent with this Plan if the applicant demonstrates that sufficient need exists for the provision of MRI services at the proposed site and that its ability to provide two thousand, five hundred (2,500) fixed-site MRI procedures or one thousand, eight hundred-fifty (1,850) mobile MRI procedures would be affected by one of the following circumstances: - a.
-The treatment of pediatric patients would increase the amount of time associated with each procedure; or - b.
-Procedures would be performed entirely in an intraoperative setting.
+The applicant demonstrates that its ability to provide at least two thousand, five hundred (2,500) procedures per year from a fixed-site MRI or to provide at least one thousand, eight hundred-fifty (1,850) procedures per year from a mobile MRI unit does not result in unnecessary duplication of services.
+Specifically, the applicant must demonstrate that the procedures it proposes to perform would be in addition to the lesser of: - a.
+The procedures performed by each existing CON approved or licensed provider in the proposed county as reported in the most recent edition of the Kentucky Annual Magnetic Resonance Imaging Services Report; - b.
+Two thousand, five hundred (2,500) procedures per year by each existing CON approved or licensed fixed-site MRI provider in the proposed county; and - c.
+One thousand, eight hundred-fifty (1,850) procedures per year by each existing CON approved or licensed mobile MRI provider in the proposed county.